supermalang/rapidpro-normalizer/README.md

 $ python src/data/make.py [OPTIONS]
 ```

-You have the following options:
+You can use the following options:
 - `requesttype`: type of the RapidPro request.
 The `requesttype` needs to be defined in the config file
 - `fieldgroup`: Group of fields to export.
 The `fieldgroup` needs to be defined in the config file.
 - `datasetname`: name of the dataset to export.